Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Data and Methodology

 \subsubsection{2K model}

-To fit the 2K model \cite{gjoka2015construction}, we only have to calculate the joint degree matrix of the network.
-We used the \texttt{joint\_degree\_graph} function of the NetworkX \cite{hagberg2008exploring} module to generate the simple random graphs with the given joint degree matrices.
+To fit the 2K model~\cite{gjoka2015construction}, only the joint degree distribution of the target network is needed.
+We used the \texttt{joint\_degree\_graph} function of the NetworkX~\cite{hagberg2008exploring} module to generate simple random graphs with the given joint degree distribution.
+Let $k_{j,l}$ denote the number of edges in the target graph whose endpoints' degree is $j$ and $l$.
+Then the 2K model builds the graph, such that it copies the nodes of the target graph and then in each iteration, the algorithm picks two disconnected nodes $v$ and $w$ of degree $j$ and $l$ correspondingly, for which the $k_{j,l}$ in the random graph has not reached its target yet, and it adds the edge $(v, w)$ to the synthetic graph.